craftcms/spoke-and-chain/README.md

 Spoke & Chain is a fictitious bicycle shop custom-built to demonstrate [Craft CMS](https://craftcms.com) and [Craft Commerce](https://craftcms.com/commerce).
 This repository houses the source code for our demo, which you can spin up for yourself by visiting [craftcms.com/demo](https://craftcms.com/demo?kind=spokeandchain).

-We’ve also included instructions below for setting up the demo in a local development environment with [Craft Nitro](https://getnitro.sh).
+We’ve also included instructions below for setting up the demo in a local development environment with [DDEV](https://ddev.com/).

 Spoke & Chain shows core Craft CMS features and a fully-configured Craft Commerce store: